protontypes/open-sustainable-technology/README.md

 - [PowerSystems.jl](https://github.com/NREL-SIIP/PowerSystems.jl) - Provides a rigorous data model using Julia structures to enable power systems analysis and modeling.
 - [Balmorel](https://github.com/balmorelcommunity/Balmorel) - A partial equilibrium model for analyzing the electricity and combined heat and power sectors in an international perspective.
 - [DistAIX](https://git.rwth-aachen.de/acs/public/simulation/DistAIXFramework/distaix) - A simulator for cyber-physical power systems that makes use of high performance computing techniques to scale up the simulation.
-- [The Open Energy Ontology](https://github.com/OpenEnergyPlatform/ontology) - A domain ontology of the energy-system modeling context.
 - [nempy](https://github.com/UNSW-CEEM/nempy) - Aims to enhance the Australian electricity industries modeling and analytical capabilities.
 - [NEMO](https://github.com/bje-/NEMO) - The National Electricity Market Optimizer is a chronological dispatch model for testing and optimizing different portfolios of conventional and renewable electricity generation technologies.
 - [GlobalEnergyGIS](https://github.com/niclasmattsson/GlobalEnergyGIS) - Generates input data for energy models on renewable energy in arbitrary world regions using public datasets.